michael-sumner/go-make-things/content/notes/ditching-cable.md

 This one is more for geeks who don't mind maintaining their own hardware.
 [Plex](https://www.plex.tv/) is a media server that lets you share photos, music, and movies with other devices on (and, if you want, off) of your network.

 This means you can keep digital movies you own on a single device and stream them to all of your other devices.
+Think of it like a private Netflix for your personal movie collection.

 ### Over-the-Air